Hong Kong's mortgage lenders doing booming business in the shadows

 "(The property market) is very expensive ... it goes up very fast, (but) it actually corrects also very fast," said David Chiu, chair of realtor Far East Consortium International (0035.HK).

-(Reporting by Sumeet Chatterjee; Additional reporting by Venus Wu, Clare Jim, Doris Huang and William Ho in HONG KONG; Editing by Clara Ferreira-Marques and Sonya Hepinstall)
+Reporting by Sumeet Chatterjee; Additional reporting by Venus Wu, Clare Jim, Doris Huang and William Ho in HONG KONG; Editing by Clara Ferreira-Marques and Sonya Hepinstall